Zellic/solidity-parser/docs/source/getstarted/twoASTs.rst

 Final Words
 -----------

-Hopefully this document has helped you understand why SOLP as two forms of AST.
+This document aimed to clarify why SOLP are two forms of AST.
 They look similar, but there are important details that make AST2 better for most developers.

 There is a lot more you can do with SOLPs ASTs; there are other components and use cases of SOLP that will be documented more in the future.
 In the meantime, check out the :py:mod:`API reference <solidity_parser.ast.solnodes2.py>` to see